stealth/crash/README.md

 if DNS problems exist.
 Thats why name resolving has to be enabled explicitly. `crashd` tries to minimize this potential problem with DNS lookup caches though, so in most situation it should just work painlessly.
-If you pass `-X IP-address` (must be the first argument), you can bind your local proxy to an address different from `127.0.0.1`, so you can share the proxy in your local network.
+If you pass `-X IP-address` (must come before any other proxy argument), you can bind your local proxy to an address different from `127.0.0.1`, so you can share the proxy in your local network.